Ignis (IGNIS) Price and Reviews

 This decline was quite a normal thing as the entire cryptocurrency market has proven to be highly dependent on the BTC price.
 The exclusions are extremely rare.
 That summer, the Bitcoin price was going down, so there is nothing special about the decline of the Ignis price.
 In July and August, the price was even lower at around $0.05 and reached $0.037 at a minimum in September.
 In October, Ignis was around $0.04 but dropped in November.
 In the last to months of 2018, the Ignis price was moving towards the 1 cent mark.
 Needless to say that Bitcoin was in a big depression those days, too.
 January and February of 2019 were quite stable for Ignis with the price standing straight above $0.01 but never much higher than that.
 In March it quickly doubled.
 By June the price was already around 5 cents.
 Throughout the month it was making its way towards $0.09 but dropped below $0.05 in July.
 In August, it was already below $0.03.
 In the following months, the price was around $0.023.
 November was the only outstanding month for Ignis.
 The price reached $0.037 for a while and even peaked at $0.046 on November 29.

 In February 2020 the price has reached 3 cents again.
 March saw a gradual decline.
 On March 13 the global cryptocurrency market experienced the biggest downfall in its history.
 It happened because of the panic sell out triggered by the COVID news and oil prices drop.
 The same day Ignis reached its all-time low — a little above 1 cent.
 However, the crypto market quickly began to recover in the following days and even appeared to be more crisis-resistant than many national currencies.
 By late April, Ignis was traded above 2 cents per token.
-Currently (mid-August, 2020), the price is around $0.028.
-The market cap of Ignis is nearly $20,000,000 which makes it the 362nd largest cryptocurrency in terms of capitalization.
+In the next several months, the price was mostly in the interval between 2 and 2.5 cents.
+At the end of 2020, the price began to rise and reached 4 cents by January 19.
+The market cap on that day was $30,785,062, which made Ignis the 363rd biggest cryptocurrency on the market.

 As the traditional finance system comes through a turbulence zone caused by the quarantine and global lockdown, the crypto market will get stronger as the alternative monetary system.
 Ignis proved to follow big market trends, so the coin will definitely grow, too.
-By the end of 2020, it can reach up to $0.04.
-According to experts, the economic crisis effect will last for about two years.
+By the end of 2021, it can reach up to $0.06.
+According to experts, the economic crisis effect will last for about a year or more.
 All this time, the cryptocurrencies and blockchain technologies will keep on developing and getting adoption.
 No doubt, the Ignis price will keep on rising together with the rest of the market.
 By the end of 2023, it will be traded at around 8 - 9 cents per token.
 As the fiat money-based economy will fully recover in 2022-2023, the following rise will get slower.
 In 2025 the Ignis price will reach $0.12 at best.